-The Chair's Distinguished Lecture brings the world's most influential and accomplished chemical engineers to the University of Washington.
+This annual event brings the world's most influential and accomplished chemical engineers to the University of Washington.

 Our inaugural lecture on May 30, 2018, featured Dr. Sang Yup Lee, Distinguished Professor at the Department of Chemical and Biomolecular Engineering and Dean of the Korea Advanced Institute of Science and Technology (KAIST) Institutes.
-His research in metabolic engineering, systems biology, industrial biotechnology and nanobiotechnology has yielded over 580 journal papers, 636 patents and numerous awards.

 Since 2011, the UW ChemE Leadership Seminars in the fall have provided a forum for industrial, academic and government leaders to share their background and insights with undergraduate and graduate students.
 They give speakers and students a unique opportunity to discuss topics related to leadership in chemical engineering professions, including career planning, management skills, interpersonal skills, entrepreneurship, ethics and strategic decision-making.